MA-Abahmane/simple_shell/README.md

 # simple_shell

-Hello, welcome to our second ALx group project.
+Hi and welcome to our second ALx group project.
 In this project we will be replicating the Unix Shell!